crystalluxex/Chrys-Smart-Expense-Tracker.cli/README.md

 -Allows quitting at anytime

 How To Run.
--Make sure pytho is installed and run
+-Make sure python is installed and run
 Smart Expense Tracker.cli
 ##Author-Crystal5